nrawat151290/Ally-Assignment/README.md

 1. Upto width of 768px, filters and OKRs will be rendered in a stacked fashion.
 2. Above 768px, filters and OKRs will be rendered adjacent.
 3. Category pills will only render above 1000px.
-These are just